-The UA at Oxford program has been one of the university’s premiere study abroad offerings for more than 35 years.
-UA at Oxford, under the auspices of UA Education Abroad, is run jointly by the History and English departments, with additional support from the Honors College.
-Directorship of the program alternates every two years between History and English, with the off-year department having the opportunity to send one faculty member to teach in the program.
+The UA at Oxford program has been one of the University’s premier study abroad offerings for more than 35 years.
+UA at Oxford, under the auspices of UA Education Abroad, is run jointly by the history and English departments, with additional support from the Honors College.
+Directorship of the program alternates every two years between history and English, with the off-year department having the opportunity to send one faculty member to teach in the program.

 Students interested in participating should visit the UA at Oxford homepage.